Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 We could also look for it in the "SOFTWARE\\Microsoft\\Windows NT\\CurrentVersion" registry key.

-We got way more info as u can see:
+We got way more infos as u can see:

  ![osInfoReg](/assets/images/CrimForensic/osInfoReg.png?raw=true "osInfoReg")